dakujem/cumulus/doc/pipeline.md

         return $next($val);
     },
 ]);
+$multiplyEvenValuesBy42(2); // 84 ; because 2 * 42 = 84
+$multiplyEvenValuesBy42(3); //  3 ; because the inner middleware is not invoked
 ```

+Sorry I could not come up with a more reasonable yet simple enough example 🤷‍♂️.

+> Note that there is also a `Pipeline::invertedOnion` method,
+> that treats the stages in a FIFO manner (the first middleware is executed first).

+### More on Middleware

-Middleware is a design pattern that enables to add cross cutting concerns
+Middleware is a design pattern that enables to dynamically add cross-cutting concerns
-(like logging, handling authentication, or gzip compression)
+(supporting logic like logging, authentication, etc.)
-without having many code contact points.
+without interrupting core business logic.
-Since these concerns are handled in middleware,
+Since these concerns are handled in middleware that wrapps the core,
 the core business logic can be clutter-free.
 It also helps reuse this supporting logic for common tasks.

 Middleware is commonly used in frameworks to allow
 flexible injection of user-defined supporting logic when handling HTTP requests.\